 While there is no hard and fast rule, Jeske suggests that you should prepare for an early retirement for at least five or ten years.

 An early retirement can not usually be had overnight.
-(But, even that is not impossible if you know your numbers.)
+(But, even that could be possible if you know your numbers.)